Enhancing User-Feedback Driven Requirements Prioritization: Introduction

 To explore the extent to which iReFeed is conducive to ``requires'' identifications, we exploit large language models (LLMs)---OpenAI's ChatGPT 4.5 and 4o in particular---to investigate whether the topic clusters resulted from our approach would lead to the generation of more ``requires'' pairs.
 Surprisingly, compared to feeding ChatGPT with all the requirements once, focusing on the requirements within iReFeed's topic cluster uncovered additional ``requires'' pairs.
 These pairs, in turn, helped improve a state-of-the-art SBSE solution to the NRP.

 This paper makes three main contributions.

-\begin{itemize} \item We improve ReFeed by incorporating user-feedback from mobile app store in interconnecting requirements, and the experiments on four real-world applications show that our approach consistently achieves better prioritization results than ReFeed. \item To examine the usefulness of our approach's requirements interconnectedness, we prompt ChatGPT on the Word Processor NRP benchmark data~\cite{Karim-SSBSE14} and reveal that additional ``requires'' pairs could be generated with the help of our topic-cluster results. \item We demonstrate the added value of the ``requires'' pairs through a well-suited SBSE NRP solution, namely NSGA-II, on the Word Processor benchmark. \end{itemize}
+\begin{itemize} \item We improve ReFeed by incorporating user-feedback from mobile app stores in interconnecting requirements, and the experiments on four real-world applications show that our approach consistently achieves better prioritization results than ReFeed. \item To examine the usefulness of our approach's requirements interconnectedness, we prompt ChatGPT on the Word Processor NRP benchmark data~\cite{Karim-SSBSE14} and reveal that additional ``requires'' pairs could be generated with the help of our topic-cluster results. \item We demonstrate the added value of the ``requires'' pairs through a well-suited SBSE NRP solution, namely NSGA-II, on the Word Processor benchmark. \end{itemize}

 We share our study materials and results publicly at \url{https://doi.org/10.5281/zenodo.18881986} to facilitate replication.
 The rest of the paper is organized as follows.
 Section~\ref{sect:2} describes the context of related work in which the current paper is located.
 Section~\ref{sect:3} presents our iReFeed approach.
 Section~\ref{sect:4} evaluates iReFeed against ReFeed.
 Section~\ref{sect:5} reports our ChatGPT experiments on identifying ``requires'' pairs.
 Section~\ref{sect:6} illustrates the incorporation of the ``requires'' pairs into the NSGA-II algorithm.
+Section~\ref{sect:7a} discusses the threats to validity.
 Section~\ref{sect:7} draws the conclusion and points out future work directions.